 Monthly reflective reports, WRIA central-review feedback and manager observation are brought together to monitor and evidence development.

 Each participant submits monthly reflective reports on the platform.
-WRIA’s central review returns structured written feedback, and the line manager observes and coaches in the workplace — the three views together evidencing genuine development.
+WRIA’s central review returns structured written feedback, and the line manager observes and coaches in the workplace — the three views together showing how the person has developed.

 Participants also receive written feedback from WRIA central review and their manager, coaching from their immediate manager, and webinars for cohort discussion.